mebobby2/MachineLearningBook/README.md

 The concept of imagining items in space depending on their parameters will be a recurring theme in this book.
 Using multidimensional scaling is an effective way to take a dataset and actually view it in a way that’s easy to interpret.
 It’s important to realize that some information is lost in the process of scaling, but the result should help you understand the algorithms better.

+### Content-Based Ranking
+A score for a search item result is calculated based on 3 metrics:
+Word frequency - The number of times the words in the query appear in the document can help determine how relevant the document is.
+Document location - The main subject of a document will probably appear near the beginning of the document.
+Word distance - If there are multiple words in the query, they should appear close together in the document.

 ## Source code for book